Toloka/toloka-docs/README.md

 ## Licenses

-© YANDEX LLC, 2017-2023.
+© Toloka AI AG, 2017-2023.
 Licensed under the Apache License, Version 2.0.
 See LICENSE file for more details.